Metarishi2/logicfunnels-tracker/docs/DUPLICATE_REMOVAL_SUMMARY.md

-# Duplicate Section Removal Summary (Webxela Activity Tracker)
+# Duplicate Section Removal Summary (gigzs Activity Tracker)

 ## Changes Made
 - All test and duplicate components, routes, and data have been removed from the codebase.